nikolaosfragkiadakis/a-just-because-card/README.md

-# Just Because Card App #
+# A Just Because Card App #

-"The Just Because Card" is my first android application.
+The "Just Because Card App" is my first android application.